Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Methodology

 we use the learning rate $r_\tau$ to control the magnitude of the gradient change, and then we further expand the preliminary derivation:

-Here, we calculate the partial derivative of information entropy $H(P)$ ($P$ can be considered as a general expression including $P_{nat}^{T_{nat}}$ and $P_{adv}^{T_{adv}}$, and $\tau$ is the same) with respect to temperature $\tau$ and can get the result as follows:

-where the $q$ represents the $exp(z(x)/\tau)$ in Eq. (\ref{eq:3}), and the more detailed derivation can be found in Appendix A (Proof A.1.).
-Meanwhile, we prove that the partial derivative $\nabla_{\tau}H(P) \geq 0$, and this conclusion is proved in Appendix A (Proof A.2.), thus the information entropy $H(P)$ shows a monotonically increasing relationship with the temperature $\tau$.
-Based on the consideration of the stable update, we use the constant 1 to estimate $\nabla_{\tau}H(P)$ in the training process of updating the teacher's temperature, and we use $r_\tau$ to control the update range.
+As described before (Eq.(\ref{eq:15})), the information entropy $H(P)$ shows a monotonically increasing relationship with the temperature $\tau$.
+So based on the consideration of the stable update, we can reasonably use the constant 1 to estimate both the $\nabla_{\tau_{nat}}H(P_{nat}^{T_{nat}})$ and $\nabla_{\tau_{adv}}H(P_{adv}^{T_{adv}})$ in the training process of updating the teacher's temperature, and we use $r_\tau$ to control the update range.

 Then combined the above proof with Eq. (\ref{eq:13}) and Eq. (\ref{eq:14}), the formula for updating the $\tau_{nat}$ is as follows:

 where $sign(.)$ denotes the sign function.
 According to the same derivation process, we can also obtain the formula for updating the temperature $\tau_{adv}$ for teacher $T_{adv}$ can be formulated as follows: